shortword1/Calculator/README.md

 Open the solution file in Visual Studio.
 Build the project by navigating to Build > Build Solution.
 Run the application by navigating to Debug > Start Without Debugging.

-Contribution

-Contributions to enhance or extend the functionality of the Basic Calculator are welcome.
-Please follow these steps to contribute:

-Fork the repository.

-Create a new branch (git checkout -b feature/AmazingFeature).
-Commit your changes (git commit -m 'Add some AmazingFeature').
-Push to the branch (git push origin feature/AmazingFeature).
-Open a Pull Request.